License by Examination FAQ

 If a nurse holds licensure in ND and chooses to work in a position other than nursing, and the job description does not include use of nursing knowledge, skills, and abilities, the individual is free to do so.
 However, the individual could not claim those hours for nursing practice hours for purposes of maintaining eligibility for licensure.

-An individual who is applying for nurse licensure in ND or who is licensed as a nurse in another jurisdiction must be authorized to practice nursing, with a permit or work authorization, when hired to a position in a nursing unit, regardless of title, which may utilize nursing knowledge, unless the individual is licensed, registered or otherwise authorized to perform the work required in that position.
-For example, a nurse who is registered as a certified nursing assistant may serve in that role without having a license, permit or work authorization to practice nursing (October 25, 2018 motion).
+- Exception: If the individual is licensed, registered or authorized to perform the work required in that position.
+For example, a nurse who is registered as a certified nursing assistant may work in that role without having a license, permit or work authorization to practice nursing (October 25, 2018 motion).

 Criminal History Record Check